womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 ---
 layout: post
 title: Operator precedence in Ruby
-description: What do you need to know about order of mathematical operations and not only them?
+description: What do you need to know about order of mathematical operations and not only about them?
 headline: Premature optimization is the root of all evil.
 categories: [programming]
 tags: [Ruby]
 comments: true
 ---

 Order of math operations is very important in programming language.
-If you don't know it well, you can get completely different results, then you expect.
+If you don't know it well, you can get completely different results, than you expect.
 And your code can be just wrong.
 You need to know the rules.
 Is the order similar like in math?
 Or maybe the algebraic expression is interpreted from left to right?
-Do you know how this looks like in Ruby?
+Do you know how does this look like in Ruby?
 Let's check it.

 ```ruby
 2 + 2 * 2
  => 6
 ```

 This is not 8.
 It is 6.
 You can see here that multiplication is _stronger_ then addition.
 In this case we will say that multiplication has **higher operator precedence** then addition.
-This is exactly the same like we learned in school on Math classes.
+This is exactly the same like we have learned at school on Math classes.
 To show you this more precisely, we have:

 ```ruby
 2 + (2 * 2)